Nursing Care

 ORGANISATION OF THE TRAINING

 The three-year training programme to become a registered nurse prepares you to support people in every stage of life who are unable to live their normal lives due to illness or disability.
 Nursing training is regulated by the Nursing Professions Act.
 If you wish to complete the training, you can decide before the start of the training which specialisation you would like to choose.
 The chosen specialisation determines the course of the practical training and is listed in the professional qualification.
-You can choose from the following specialisations
+You can choose from the following specialisations:

 Inpatient acute care